- All Topics

 It's fall.
 The leaves are or will soon be turning colors and then falling to the ground.
 Football season is in full swing, and I'm sure you're rooting on your favorite pro, college and/or high school team to victory.
 It's a good time to start thinking about rooting your plant's reliability on to victory, too - but in this case, I'm not referring to cheering; I'm talking about root cause analysis (RCA).

 Certainly both are required to achieve excellence in plant reliability management, but the latter definition is the business of RCA.
 What a wonderful statement, "to remove altogether."
 The business of RCA is to remove problems altogether by addressing them at their roots.

 Unfortunately, when a reliability problem arises, most organizations either address it at the symptomatic level, seek immediately to lay blame on a person or group, or, regrettably in many instances, both.
 Root cause analysis is a systematic process enabling you to understand and address the underlying causes of a problem.

-1) It's not the objective of RCA to find someone to blame.
-I should repeat that … RCA is not about finding someone to blame.
-The only time we should seek to lay blame on a person or group is when that individual or group takes intentional action to undermine plant reliability.
-While applying RCA to solve reliability problems is similar in concept to solving crimes - in real life or on your favorite TV show about forensic detective work - the difference is that, in a criminal investigation, there is a perpetrator, or perpetrators, that intentionally committed the crime; otherwise, the event is deemed an accident.
-While people are involved in most plant reliability problems, in very, very few instances do the people exhibit what lawyers call mens rea, or criminal intent.
-As such, an investigation, be it root cause-oriented or so-called shallow cause analysis, that is focused on finding someone to blame is destined to fail.
+While applying root cause analysis to solve reliability problems is similar in concept to solving crimes - in real life or on your favorite TV show about forensic detective work - the difference is that, in a criminal investigation, there is a perpetrator, or perpetrators, that intentionally committed the crime; otherwise, the event is deemed an accident.

 At the end, we settle on what we believe is a manageable set of addressable contributing causes (see the figure below for the cause categories defined in the DOE-NE-1004-92 standard).
-RCA employs abductive reasoning, which doesn't afford us the controls associated with deductive reasoning applied to experiments utilizing the scientific method.
+Root cause analysis employs abductive reasoning, which doesn't afford us the controls associated with deductive reasoning applied to experiments utilizing the scientific method.
 We've got to do our best, which often requires some leaps of faith.

 Figure 1.
 Cause categories defined in Standard DOE-NE-1004-92.

 4) Don't forget bad actors.
-It's common to initiate an RCA event when a major failure occurs - one that has safety, environmental or significant financial implications.
+It's common to initiate an root cause analysis event when a major failure occurs - one that has safety, environmental or significant financial implications.
 In fact, these failures often get more attention than they can handle (particularly from interested senior management), which often disrupts the investigation team.
 It's equally important to initiate RCA events for bad actors - failures that occur with a high level of frequency.